alumet-dev/alumet/plugins/quarch/README.md

 # Quarch Plugin

 This plugin measures disk power consumption using a [Quarch Power Analysis Module](https://www.quarch.com/).
-The plugin provides real-time power monitoring in watts and is designed to work with Grid'5000 nodes (e.g., `yeti-4` in Grenoble) or any other devices connected to a Quarch Module.
+It provides real-time power monitoring in watts and is designed to work with Grid'5000 nodes (e.g., `yeti-4` in Grenoble) or any other devices connected to a Quarch Module.

 ## Requirements